Certificate Authorities

 CA Integrations

-This feature is part of the Enterprise bundle.
+This feature is part of the Enterprise plan.
 If it is not enabled for your organization, please contact StrongDM at the StrongDM Help Center.

-As an alternative to the Strong CA, organizations that have the Enterprise bundle enabled may use a CA issued by a third party with certificate-based RDP and SSH resources.
+As an alternative to the Strong CA, organizations that have the Enterprise plan enabled may use a CA issued by a third party with certificate-based RDP and SSH resources.
 Please see Third-Party CA for more information.

 If no third-party CAs are added, your organization uses the Strong CA.